cube3power/atsd/rule-engine/functions-text.md

     coalesce([entity.label, entity])
   ```

-  Returns the value of the `entity.label` placeholder if it is not an empty string, otherwise the value of the `entity` placeholder will be returned.
+  Returns the value of the `entity.label` field if it is not an empty string, otherwise the value of the `entity` field will be returned.
-  If both placeholders are empty, then an empty string is returned.
+  If both fields are empty, an empty string is returned.

 ### `keepAfter`